kuklachert/udacity-project6/README.md

 This is how the first version of the graphic (index1.html) came about.
 I showed this visualisation to 3 friends of mine to get feedback.
 After getting feedback, I enhanced my visualisation with additional data and visual elements (see *Visualisation enhancements after feedback*).

-**In the revised version of the project, I added one more encoding to the infographic: yellow marker for the year in which a country joined the EU**.
+**In the revised version of the project, I added one further encoding to the infographic: yellow marker for the year in which a country joined the EU**.

 ### Feedback for the initial version (see index1.html)